 Sun Card printing is available onsite.
-Students, employees and affiliates may order their Sun Card online and pick it up at the California Center via Melissa Cortez, Facilities and Operational Support Manager MelissaCortez@asu.edu.
+Students, employees and affiliates may order their Sun Card online and pick it up at the California Center via Jasmin Logrono, Workplace Experience Coordinator jasmin.logrono@asu.edu.

 All students, faculty, staff and affiliates will need a Sun Card\ for building access, including access to elevators, stairwells and classroom areas.
-Students can request access to the California Center by completing this form.

-Sun Cards must be worn as visible identification inside the ASU California Center.
+Sun Cards must be worn as visible identification inside the ASU California Center Broadway.